Editing a target group

 done (1s) id: a5d751meibht******** name: <target_group_name> targets: ... - ip_address: <VM_internal_IP_address> subnet_id: fo2tgfikh3he******** created_at: "2021-02-11T11:16:27.770674538Z"

-You can also add targets to a target group that reside outside Yandex Virtual Private Cloud, e.g., in your data center connected to Yandex Cloud via Yandex Cloud Interconnect.
-The IP addresses of targets must be within the RFC 1918 private ranges
+When editing a target group, you can add targets outside the Yandex Virtual Private Cloud, e.g., residing in your data center connected to Yandex Cloud via Yandex Cloud Interconnect.
+Target IP addresses must belong to the RFC 1918 private address range

 .
-For more information, see Subnets.Run the following command, specifying the target group name and private IPv4 address of the target as parameters:
+For more information, see the subnets article.Run this command, with your target group name and the target’s private IPv4 address specified:

 yc alb target-group add-targets \ --name <target_group_name> \ --target private-ip-address=true,ip-address=<target_private_IPv4_address>